San Jose Spousal Support Lawyer

 Professional Spousal Support Attorneys Serving San Jose, CA

-Spousal support, also known as alimony in other jurisdictions, may be an issue in a divorce, legal separation, or termination of domestic partnership.
-The goal, frequently pursued by someone like our San Jose Spousal Support Lawyer, is to ensure that the non-earning or lower-income earning spouse does not suffer substantial economic harm as a result of the divorce, legal separation, or domestic partnership termination.
-Spousal support may be ordered payable to either the husband or wife, depending on the financial circumstances of the parties.
-Also, spousal support may be ordered on a temporary basis during the pendency of the court action and/or on a permanent basis such that support continues after a judgment in the case is entered.
+Spousal support (also known as alimony in other states) may be an issue in a divorce, legal separation or termination of domestic partnership.
+Our San Jose Spousal Support Lawyer’s goal is to make sure the non-earning or lower income earning spouse does not suffer economic harm as a result of the divorce, legal separation or domestic partnership termination.
+Spousal support can be ordered to be paid to the husband or wife depending on the parties’ financial situation.
+Spousal support can also be ordered on a temporary basis during the pendency of the court case and/or on a permanent basis so support continues after a judgment is entered in the case.

 Temporary Spousal Support

-The goal of temporary spousal support is to provide an amount necessary for the other party’s (the lower-earning or non-earning party) support during the pendency of the divorce, legal separation, or domestic partnership termination.
+The goal of temporary spousal support is to provide for the other party (the lower-earning or non-earning party) during the pendency of the divorce, legal separation or domestic partnership termination.

 Temporary spousal support is generally ordered based on county guidelines.
 The primary factor considered by Courts and taken into account by county guidelines is the relative incomes of the parties.
-However, ultimately, the court has discretion regarding the amount of temporary spousal support to award, and will look to the supported party’s need for the support and the supporting party’s ability to pay the support.
-The facts of a particular case should be presented to ensure that the correct amount and that the duration of the support is appropriate in a particular case.
-Also, if you are the supporting party, it is critical that the other party be made aware of his or her obligation to become self-supporting, and the Court can make orders that expedite this process.
+However, ultimately the court has discretion regarding the amount of temporary spousal support to award and will look to the supported party’s need for the support and the supporting party’s ability to pay the support.
+The facts of a particular case should be presented to make sure the right amount and duration of support is ordered in a particular case.
+Also, if you are the supporting party, it is important that the other party be aware of his or her obligation to become self-supporting and the Court can order that process to be expedited.

 Permanent Spousal Support

-Permanent spousal support may be provided to a spouse post-judgment, meaning after the divorce or separation is finalized.
-Unlike temporary spousal support, the Court will not apply a guideline formula to determine permanent spousal support.
-Rather the Court must analyze a number of factors under Family Code §4320 to determine the appropriate amount of support.
+Permanent spousal support can be awarded to a spouse after judgment, meaning after the divorce or separation is final.
+Unlike temporary spousal support, the Court does not use a formula to calculate permanent spousal support.
+Instead the Court must consider the following factors under Family Code §4320 to determine the amount of support.

 The Family Code §4320 factors considered by the Court are the following: